Media measuring company Nielsen to be acquired in $16B deal

 A group of private equity investors led by Evergreen Coast Capital Corp., an affiliate of Elliott Investment Management L.P., and Brookfield Business Partners L.P. along with institutional partners will pay $28 for each outstanding Nielsen share.

 Brookfield Business Partners will invest approximately $2.65 billion via preferred equity, convertible into 45% of Nielsen’s common equity.
-The equity version of the deal is worth just over $10 billion, with the remainder in debt held by Nielsen.
+The equity version of the deal is worth just over $10 billion in cash, with the remainder in debt held by Nielsen.

 Brookfield said Tuesday that it anticipates investing approximately $600 million, with the remaining balance funded from institutional partners.

 Nielsen Holdings Plc, based in New York City, turned down the group’s previous offer, saying it had significantly undervalued the business.
+That offer was worth $25.40 per share, or about $9 billion before the assumption of debt.
 After it accepted the revised over, shares of Nielsen jumped 22% at the opening bell.
+The stock ended regular trading up 20.3% at $26.72 per share.

 Nielsen has come under criticism for failing to create new methods of capturing the amount of time people spend watching streaming services, such as Netflix or Hulu.
 It has become a much more complex task as people now load content on to phones, tablets and other smart devices.